Ghost Sensations / Machine Dreams

 SEE THE SUITE OF WORKS HERE

 The practice of archaeology and the practice of photography have a long and complex relationship.
-This exhibition, and the body of work that it presents, aims to bring fresh ways of looking at and thinking about that much studied relationship, and it asks us to reconsider notions of authority in relation to text and image.
+This exhibition, and the body of work that it presents, aims to bring fresh ways of looking at and thinking about their much studied relationships, and it also asks us to reconsider conceptions of authority in relation to text and image.

 The Greek word for monument - μνημεío (mnimeío) shares its origins with the word for memory – μνήμη (mními), and it is in this way that the flickering, fleeting, ephemeral is always there in the background of the monumental and its allusions to permanence and power.